 Greenlea Eco-Friendly Centurion Guest House and conference accommodation is in Irene Centurion.
 Centurion's economic basis is modern and aimed at the future.
-Centurion is well known for the high quality of its
+Centurion is well known for the high quality of its residential and social infrastructure.

 On All Hallows Eve, the streets crawl with ghouls, ghosts, goblins and sprites.
 Wicked cackling trails out of darkened windows, and echoes through the chilly air.
 Black cats dart from one dimly-lit corner to another and shadows play on the rooftops.
 In Irene, Halloween is taken very seriously.
 Gardens are lit with lanterns and carved pumpkins, driveways are lined with cauldrons and candles, and spider webs are draped over doorways.
 The whole village plays along, and the community vibe that emanates is unmistakable.
 It is a vibe that has been around for many years, and the sense of community is clearly evident in this petite parish.